-People who work in accounting record, analyze, and maintain financial accounts.
+People who work in accounting record, analyze, and maintain financial accounts and statements.
 They might work for the government, a large company, or a small business.

-Because accounting is such a broad field, there are many accounting job titles.
-Read below for a list of some of the most common accounting job titles, as well as a longer list of accounting job titles.
+Because accounting is an industry with a broad range of positions, there are many accounting-related job titles.
+Read below for a list and description of some of the most common accounting job titles.

 You might also use this list to encourage your employer to change the title of your position to fit your responsibilities.
+This can fill out your resume and help you negotiate for pay increases.
 However, keep in mind that many accounting jobs require specific certifications and licenses, and these often affect one’s job title.

 Accounting Job Titles